google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ### Add Footer

-Most sites universally need a footer.
+Most sites need a footer to display content such as Terms and Conditions, disclaimers and other content that is not meant to be in the main navigation.

 {% include_code _code/addcontent.html footer %}